Taqi ad-Din Muhammad ibn Ma'ruf: Biography

 Taqī al-Dīn was born in Damascus in 1526 according to most sources.
-His ethnicity has been described as Ottoman Arab, Ottoman Turkish and Ottoman Syrian.
+His ethnicity has been described as Arab, Kurdish, Syrian, and Turkish.
 In his treatise, titled "Rayḥānat al-rūḥ", Taqī al-Dīn himself claimed descent from the Ayyubids tracing his lineage back to the Ayyubid prince Nasir al-Din Mankarus ibn Nasih al-Din Khumartekin who ruled Abu Qubays in Syria during the 12th century.
 The Encyclopaedia of Islam makes no mention of his ethnicity, simply calling him, "...the most important astronomer of Ottoman Turkey".

 Taqi ad-Din's education started in theology and as he went on he would gain an interest in the rational sciences.
 Following his interest, he would begin to study the rational sciences in Damascus and Cairo.
 During that time he studied alongside his father Maʿruf Efendi.
 Al-Dīn went on to teach at various madaris and served as a qadi, or judge, in Palestine, Damascus, and Cairo.
 He stayed in Egypt and Damascus for some time and while he was there he created work in astronomy and mathematics.
 His work in these categories would eventually become important.
 He became a chief astronomer to the Sultan in 1571 a year after he came to Istanbul, replacing Mustafa ibn Ali al-Muwaqqit.

 Taqī al-Dīn maintained a strong bond with the people from the Ulama and statesmen.
 He would pass on information to Sultan Murad III who had an interest in astronomy but also in astrology.
 The information stated that Ulugh Beg Zij had particular observational errors.
 Al-Dīn made a suggestions that those errors could be fixed if there were new observations made.
 He also suggested that an observatory should be created in Istanbul to make that situation easier.
 Murad III would become a patron of the first observatory in Istanbul.
 He preferred that construction for the new observatory begin immediately.
 Since Murad III was the patron he would assist with finances for the project.

 Taqī al-Dīn continued his studies at the Galata Tower while this was going on.
 His studies would continue until 1577 at the nearly complete observatory, which was called Dar al-Rasad al-Jadid.
 This new observatory contained a library that held books which covered astronomy and mathematics.
 The observatory, built in the higher part of Tophane in Istanbul, was made of two separate buildings.
 One building was big and the other one was small.
 Al-Dīn possessed some of the instruments used in the old Islamic observatories.
 He had those instruments reproduced and also created new instruments which would be used for observational purposes.
 The staff at the new observatory consisted of sixteen people.
 Eight of them were observers or rasids, four of them were clerks, and the last four were assistants.